-Medium term and long term assessments are carried out termly.
+Medium term and long-term assessments are carried out termly.
 The purpose of these assessments is to review and record the progress the pupils have made, measured against school and national targets.
-This is done by drawing on class records of Key Objectives and any supplementary notes that have been made and where applicable Puma tests and testbase subject packs carried out during assessment week periods.
+This is done by drawing on class records of key objectives and any supplementary notes that have been made and where applicable Puma tests and old SATs paper are used during the assessment week periods.
 All data is analysed by senior management, the maths leader and the Inclusion team.

 All parents receive an annual written report on which there is a summary of their child's effort and progress in mathematics over the year.
-In addition to this, parents will also receive a termly report card which provides information on the child's current level, the progress grade and the effort grade.
+In addition to this, parents will also receive a half-termly report card which provides information on the child's current level, the progress grade and the effort grade.